johnlee94/pt_austin/basics/01_strings_and_variables.md

 Variables cannot start with a number either!
 In the second code var 5m =4, Javascript has no idea whether or not you are trying to assign 5 as a variable name or simply referring to the number 5 itself.

-Lastly, in the final line of code above, because let is a special keyword already built into Javascript, you cannot use it as a variable name.
+Lastly, in the final line of code above, because let is a specially reserved keyword already built into Javascript, you cannot use it as a variable name.
 There are many special keywords in Javascript that you as a coder will figure out as you code more and more.